DevExpress/OBSOLETE_EF-Core-Security/README.md

 # EF Core Security
 ## About

 This project is a security system for Entity Framework Core.
-As Entity Framework Core is currently in the pre-release stage, EF Core Security is developed in parallel with it.

 EF Core Security allow to restrict an access to a data for CRUD operations on entity-level, object-level and member-level.
 Also it provides built-in authorization module.

 For example, EF Core Security excellent suits to make an application in which need to restrict an access to a data for some users, but to provide full access for other users.